aluissp/design-patterns/README.md

 # Patterns of desings

-Here's some examples of patterns of designs
+Here's some examples about patterns of designs